 - Work with a faculty mentor to design and conduct a summer research project.

-- Attend weekly seminars on: careers in academic, industry, government, lab animal medicine, ethics, grants, research funding, and how to balance career and personal life.
+- Participate in weekly seminars on: careers in academic; industry and government; lab animal medicine; ethics; scientific writing; research funding; and how to balance career and personal life.
 Weekly lunch is provided for these seminars.

-- Attend extracurricular activities such as a trip to a local pharmaceutical company and a fellows picnic.
+- Participate in extracurricular activities such as a trip to a local pharmaceutical company and a fellows picnic.

 Download and complete the application:

-The selected students will be matched with faculty members before the end of March 2013.
-The successful candidates will be expected to submit a written report of their research project at the end of the summer experience, write and submit an abstract of their work, and prepare a poster for presentation at a Summer Research Program poster session and at the annual School of Veterinary Medicine Phi Zeta Research Day.
+The selected students will be matched with faculty members by April 1, 2016.
+The successful candidates will be expected to write and submit an abstract of their work, and prepare a poster for presentation to an outside company on a field trip, at the Summer Research Program poster session, and at the national symposium (veterinary students only).
+Veterinary students are also required to present their poster at the annual College of Veterinary Medicine Phi Zeta Research Day the following spring.

-Examples of potential faculty mentors and projects from previous years are available, see links to Fellow/Mentor pairings in left hand column.
-Applications are encouraged from veterinary professional students and undergraduates at universities outside of Purdue University.
+Examples of potential faculty mentors and projects from previous years are available, see links to Fellow/Mentor pairings in left-hand column.
+Applications are encouraged from veterinary professional students and undergraduates at universities other than Purdue University.